 Every business needs to measure and manage (read: optimize) results.
 These quantifiable metrics are known as key performance indicators, or KPIs.
 These are the metrics that matter most to your business.
 And ecommerce KPIs are no different.

-In fact, some might argue that ecommerce KPIs are some of the easiest to track and measure since your business operates online and everything (more or less) is trackable.
+In fact, some might argue that ecommerce KPIs are some of the easiest to track and measure.
+This is because your business operates online and everything (more or less) is trackable.

-All transactions are conducted online so if your tracking is set up properly, you’ll be able to monitor not only your sales but where they came from all the way to their lifetime value.
+All transactions are conducted online so if your tracking is set up properly.
+You’ll be able to monitor sales and where they came from all the way to their lifetime value.
 The same cannot be said for other types of businesses.
 For example, online advertising is easy to track and monitor and optimize compared to print or TV advertisements of old.

 KPIs not only help a business look internally at how they’re performing and how to improve certain areas, but as Investopedia puts it, “KPIs specifically help determine a company’s strategic, financial, and operational achievements, especially compared to those of other businesses within the same sector.”